 Provide the responsible party’s unique terminal identifier.
 Refer to TIA Standard – TIA-168-B, Telecommunications –Telephone Terminal Equipment –Labeling Requirements.
 Example: US: AAAEQ##TXXX, where xxx is the product identifier.
 The Responsible Party shall define this identifier.

 NOTE: The FCC historically assigned a 5-digit product identifier number.
 Example: AAABBB-NNNNN-XX-Y, where NNNNN is the assigned number.
-Parties submitting data for products that will retain its existing FCC Registration number (Modification, or Notice of Change) should enter the FCC-assigned 5 digit number.
+Parties submitting data for products that will retain its existing FCC Registration number (Modification or Notice of Change) should enter the FCC-assigned 5 digit number.

 Item 4: Responsible Party

-List the complete name and address of the responsible party; including the contact information of the submitter; i.e., E-mail and phone number.
+List the complete name and address of the responsible party; including the contact information of the submitter; i.e., email and phone number.
 The Responsible Party is the individual or company that accepts responsibility for the product and its compliance to Part 68 rules and ACTA-adopted technical criteria.
-Pursuant to the “Order on Reconsideration in CC Docket No. 99-216 and Order Terminating Proceeding in CC Docket No. 98-163,” FCC 02-103, Released April 10, 2002, the Responsible Party is not required to be located in the United States but, must designate an agent for service of process that is physically located in the United States.
+Pursuant to the “Order on Reconsideration in CC Docket No. 99-216 and Order Terminating Proceeding in CC Docket No. 98-163,” FCC 02-103, released April 10, 2002, the Responsible Party is not required to be located in the United States but, must designate an agent for service of process that is physically located in the United States.
 See 47 C.F.R. §68.418(b).
 For parties utilizing the SDoC method, this may be the same information contained in Item 1a.

 Item 5: US Product Information Contact